-Chart 6-10 Financial pressure led to lower hospital costs per inpatient stay, 2021
+Chart 6-10 Financial pressure led to lower hospital costs per inpatient

 Level of financial pressure, 2016-2020

 High pressure (non-Medicare margin ≤ 1%) Medium pressure Low pressure (non-Medicare margin > 5%)

 Number of hospitals 609 335 1,701

 Financial characteristics, 2021 (medians)

 Non-Medicare margin (private, Medicaid, uninsured) 2% 7% 17%

 Standardized cost per Medicare inpatient stay (as a share of the national median) 0.96 0.98 1.01

 Nonprofit hospitals 0.99 1.00 1.04

 For-profit hospitals 0.89 0.89 0.90

-Annual growth in cost per Medicare inpatient 8% 7% 7%
+Annual growth in cost per Medicare inpatient

+stay, 2018-2021 8% 7% 7%

-stay, 2018-2021 Medicare margin (before federal relief funds) 0% -4%
+Medicare margin (before federal relief funds) 0% -4% -7%

-Patient characteristics, 2021 (medians) 0,0 770 170
+Patient characteristics, 2021 (medians)

 Total hospital discharges 3,249 6,284 7,615

 Medicare share of inpatient days 57% 59% 58%

 Medicaid share of inpatient days 23% 26% 23%

 Medicare case-mix index 1.64 1.73 1.81

-Note: Standardized costs are adjusted for hospital case mix, wage index, outliers, transfer cases, interest expense, and the effects of teaching and low-income Medicare patients on hospital costs.
+Standardized costs are adjusted for hospital case mix, wage index, outliers, transfer cases, interest expense, and the effects of teaching and low-income Medicare patients on hospital costs.
 The sample includes hospitals paid under the inpatient prospective payment systems with over 500 discharges that had complete cost reports as of the time of our analysis.
 "High-pressure" hospitals are defined as those with a median non-Medicare profit margin of 1 percent or less over five years and a net worth (assets minus liabilities) that would have grown by less than 1 percent per year over that period if the hospital's Medicare profits had been zero.
-"Low-pressure" hospitals are defined as those with a percent over five years and a net worth that would have grown by more than 1 percent per year over that period if the hospital's Medicare profit margin greater than 5 percent over five years and a net worth that would have grown by more than 1 percent per year over that period if the hospitals are those that fit into neither the high- nor the low-pressure categories.
+"Low-pressure" hospitals are defined as those with a median non-Medicare profit margin greater than 5 percent over five years and a net worth that would have grown by more than I percent per year over that period if the hospital's Medicare profits had been zero.
+"Medium-pressure" hospitals are those that fit into neither the high- nor the low-pressure categories.
 The share of Medicare and Medicaid inpatient days includes fee-for-service days and managed care days.
 Most inpatient days are now either Medicaid or Medicare.